INTERNATIONAL ASSOCIATION FOR AESTHETICS

 To give institutional recognition, world-wide, to aesthetics as a field of humanistic knowledge, to encourage and promote inquiry in aesthetics, and to disseminate its findings.

-To expedite exchange between national societies of aesthetics; to promote the creation of national societies in countries where none are in existence; to provide a forum for aestheticians who are not members of any national society.
+To expedite exchange between national societies and regional societies of aesthetics; to promote the creation of national societies in countries where none are in existence; to provide a forum for aestheticians who are not members of any national society.

 "Aesthetics" embraces all studies of the creation and appreciation of the arts, of the aesthetic values of art and nature, of industry and everyday life, and of the relations of those activities and values to economic, political, and social life and other modes of human culture.

 The Association shall be made up of the following:

 Constituent Societies: every national and regional society of aesthetics that seeks admission to the Association and that, having been admitted, remains active and in good standing.
 Any society applying for or enjoying membership in the International Association for Aesthetics/Association international d'esthetique (IAA/AIE) shall have at least twenty (20) active members.
 Each constituent society is to furnish the Secretary-General a list of the names and mailing addresses of that society's President and Secretary-General.

 Individual Members: individual aestheticians who seek admission to the Association, and who, having been admitted, remain in good standing.